 Yachtsman Euromarine also offers the service of “Boat Advisory Check” which can be carried out by request of the client or by the request of insurers, if required to assess the condition of your vessel for the purposes of Marine Insurance.
-The cost of this report is charged separate to your insurance premium, as it is a service provided by Yachtsman Euromarine and is not regulated by the Central Bank of Ireland.
+The cost of this report is charged separately to your insurance premium, as it is a service provided by Yachtsman Euromarine and is not regulated by the Central Bank of Ireland.

-As a Credit Intermediary the firm can arrange personal loans for the purpose of paying your insurance premium only.
+As a Credit Intermediary, the firm can arrange personal loans for the purpose of paying your insurance premium only.

-Conflict of Interest and Complaints
+Conflict of Interest

 It is the policy of Yachtsman Euromarine to avoid any conflict of interest when providing business services to its clients.
 However, where an unavoidable conflict may arise, we will advise you of this in writing before providing any business service.
 If you have not been advised of any such conflict you may assume that none arises.

 Yachtsman Euromarine has a written procedure in place for the effective consideration and handling of complaints.
-This procedure ensures that complaints will be recorded and written complaints acknowledge in writing within 5 days.
+This procedure ensures that complaints will be recorded and written complaints acknowledged in writing within 5 days.
 All complaints will be fully investigated and the outcome of the investigation will be communicated to the person who raised the complaint.
 Further details regarding each insurer’s complaints procedures are available in your policy document.

 Handling Clients’ Money